-The first big step is understanding each worker's goals and how you can help them achieve those goals.
-Encouraging employees to explore different teams within your company, financially supporting their independent learning endeavors, and frequently checking in with them helps ensure they're being both challenged and engaged on the job.
+The first big step is understanding each worker’s goals and how you can help them achieve those goals.
+Make sure they’re both challenged and engaged by trying these tips:

 3. Show appreciation.

 People want to feel valued.
-As a company, you can show your appreciation for employees with occasional surprises that demonstrate your goodwill, such as holiday gifts and surprise vacations.
-Demonstrate your gratitude for the work that they are doing.
+As a company, you can show your appreciation for workers with occasional surprises that demonstrate goodwill.
+Some ideas include holiday gifts and surprise vacations.
+Demonstrate your gratitude for the work they are doing.

-Many companies have a full time "Director of Happiness" role.
-I've worked for one of these companies.
-They hosted personalized birthday celebrations, gave employees free tickets to music festivals, and consistently recognized top performers.
+Many companies have a full time “Director of Happiness” role.
+I’ve worked for one of these companies.
+They hosted personalized birthday celebrations.
+They also gave employees free tickets to music festivals and consistently recognized top performers.

-This shows employees that their hard work is appreciated and it creates stronger loyalty to the organization that employs them.
+This shows you appreciate their hard work.
+It also creates stronger loyalty to the organization that employs them.

 4. Promote company bonding.